Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Method

-\paragraph{Training Schedule.} As directly learning 3D articulated motion from raw video frames is a challenging task, we train our pipeline in two phases.
-In the first phase, instead of activating the motion VAE, we use the original single-frame pose prediction network from MagicPony and train with the proposed video-training objective in \Cref{eq:video_recon_loss}.
-As 3D shape and pose predictions stablize after 140 epochs, we swap out the pose network with the motion VAE model in the second phase.
-To facilitate the training of the VAE, we recycle pose predictions $\tilde{\xi}_t$ from the first phase and use them as pseudo ground-truth to supervise the outputs of the VAE decoder $\hat{\xi}_t$, with a teacher loss $\mathcal{L}_\text{teacher} = \sum_{t=1}^T \| \hat{\xi}_t - \tilde{\xi}_t \|_2^2$.
-The final training objective for the second phase is thus:
+In the \emph{second} stage, we replace the monocular pose predictor $f_\xi^\text{sin}$ with the spatio-temporal transformer-based motion VAE $f_\xi$ detailed in \Cref{sec:video_audoencoding}, which encodes the entire video clip and generates the entire sequence of articulated poses at once.
+Empirically, training the motion VAE from scratch with an expensive rendering step in the loop is inefficient.
+To facilitate training efficiency, we recycle pose predictions $\tilde{\xi}_t$ from the first stage to guide the predictions of the VAE decoder $\hat{\xi}_t$ using a teacher loss $\mathcal{L}_\text{teacher} = \sum_{t=1}^T \| \hat{\xi}_t - \tilde{\xi}_t \|_2^2$.
+The final training objective for the second stage is thus: